Know what you're working with, before buying materials or hiring a contractor.

 For decades, the focus was on installing as much insulation --- measured by R-factor --- as we could fit into our attics.
 However, modern building science has shifted the focus from R-factors to blocking air movement.

 Unless the building was built of an especially modern material, like stress skins, structural insulated panels (SIPs) or insulated concrete forms (ICFs), it's best to focus on blocking the building's stack effect -- the natural flow of air from warm to cool within a leaky building envelope -- as shown in this diagram.

 Beyond weatherizing around doors and windows, it's best to begin by sealing the attic and foundation and perimeter rim joists, where they intersect with the first floor's joists to block the stack effect.

 Then, if the building still is especially leaky, consider insulating the walls.
 Besides addressing the stack effect, this approach is usually easier and requires less mess.
 If building a new structure, insulating the attic, rim boards and walls is a no-brainer.

-The Stack Effect naturally moves air within a structure if not blocked.
+If not blocked, the Stack Effect naturally moves air within a structure.